borg286/sevtech/README.md

 * Before killing your buffalo make a full totem of pig to get fortune 3

-* Hide is useful for glue in Age 1.
+* Pelts are useful for glue in Age 1.
 Note: buffalo doesn't melt down into glue, but does make 6 hide.

 ## Automation

 * Place a wood hopper on the opposite side of your chopping block and throw items in to automatically place wood.
 This works for the stone anvil too.

+* You can use Wooden Hoppers to load/unload drying racks for leather (later, also for paper etc..).
+You have to use MK2 hoppers if you're "chaining" the outputs into a single chest, ie have a single chest for input.

+* Instead of using hoppers to automate  drying racks you can increase throughput by parallelizing it at the cost of manually replacing hides.
+Just make a drying rack wall.

 * Wood hoppers are available early on and you'll need about 10-20 of them for a full automated age 0 and 1 setup.
 Mark 2 hoppers don’t need a chest to pull from, as you can place up to 4 stacks in the top for queuing.
 Only mark 2 hoppers can be chained together.

 * The grill can take up to 16 items for queuing.
 For automated extraction wait for Age 1 when you get a Dung Pipe to pull items out the side rather than a fire hopper needing to take the job of heating and pulling.

 * Upgrade to the craft stump mk.
 2, which takes fewer whacks, and can hold stacks in each slot for quick crafting.

-* You'll need ~20 drying racks by the end of Age 1, so might as well make a drying wall.

 * When you want to get into beast of burden power be sure to have a 9x9 wall around the 7x7 area each horse/buffalo/llama needs.
 Use either stone fence, berry bushes or 2 block high wall.
 Otherwise after the beast is done working he wanders away and breaks the lead.